 Whoever invented alcohol must have been a genius; you take it and you are on top of the world.
-However, with continued use, you develop strong dependency, which eventually graduates to addiction.
+However, with continued use, you develop a strong dependency, which eventually graduates to addiction.
 Yes, addiction; you become an addict.
 Many alcoholics never acknowledge the fact that they are addicted to the brown bottle.
-In fact, the moment you start lying about your drinking escapades, then you are on your way to addiction.
+In fact, the moment you start lying about your drinking escapades, then you are on your way to addiction and that’s why The Holistic Sanctuary can help.
 Here are some common symptoms of addiction:

 Denial: When you become so defensive; you were not drinking, you are not drunk and you are being accused falsely.

 Being defensive: You need to feel high or better, possibly to relieve yourself from some kind of stressful happenings.